SOLAS-TTRPG/SOLAS/v2/SOLAS Handbook.md

 	- [Archmage Spells](#Archmage%20Spells)

 # Welcome to SOLAS
 SOLAS is a simply organized, lightweight adventure system.
-It focuses on theater-of-the-mind adventure in a sword and sorcery world, where it provides a pick-up-and-play experience for rpg beginners and seasoned experts alike.
+It focuses on theater-of-the-mind adventure in a sword and sorcery world, where it provides a pick-up-and-play experience for ttrpg beginners and seasoned veteran alike.

 To play, you'll need more than two people (one of whom is the Game Master, referred to as the GM), a way to take notes ([check out the official SOLAS Character Sheet!](/Character%20Sheet/SOLAS%20Character%20Sheet.pdf)), and at least one standard six-sided die.
 Other materials are nice to have (like more six-sided dice, tokens to keep track of points), but are certainly not needed.